 Infobright support stored procedures.
 The language is their own store procedures, follow the MySQL Ansi-92 Standard.
 When using this language to define a stored procedure, use delimiter key word to define the procedure and change it back when the definition is finished.
 Below is sample code for stored Procedures for Infobright: "https://drive.google.com/open?id=0B1fwCLZ9xWQtYzh2ZVVDekV5NDg" .This function of this stored procedure is convert a date format string (“YYYYMMDD”) to a string (‘YYYY-MM-DD’).

 Infobright only support views but not materialized views.
-Infobright is good at supporting complex query.
-Infobright use knowledge grid to narrow down the complex query over large dataset.
-In addition to that, infobright support approximate query which can greatly reduce the query time for massive amount of data.
+In addition to that, infobright also support approximate queries to reduce the query time for massive amount of data.